BhagyaHettiarachchi/Flowsense/README.md

 ## Visualization
 The output graph compares actual vs. predicted traffic counts over a sample of 100 observations, demonstrating the model’s accuracy and responsiveness to traffic fluctuations.

+## Dataset Access

+Due to file size limitations, the dataset is not included in this repository.

+To use this project:

+1. Download the dataset from [Insert Source or Link Here]
+2. Save it as `traffic_volume_dataset.csv` in the project root directory

 ## How to Run
 1. Install dependencies:
    ```bash